My mission statement

 11 - Constantly test your beliefs

 “A long habit of not thinking a thing wrong, gives it the superficial appearance of being right” – Thomas Paine.
 Make sure you constantly put yourself in situations where your opinions and beliefs are put to the test, and don’t refrain from change.
 It’s very easy for a belief to become what David Foster Wallace called a ‘blind certainty’: “a close mindedness that amounts to an imprisonment so total that the prisoner doesn’t know he [or she] is locked up”.
 Many people live this way—but don’t fool yourself—at any time it could be you!
-Make sure you burst out of your ever‑forming bubble once in a while and never cling onto things, doesn’t matter if they are not material.
+Make sure you burst out of your ever‑forming bubble once in a while and never cling onto things, material or not.

 back to top